Tonic Trouble: Development and release

-Originally scheduled for November 1997, Tonic Trouble saw multiple delays, with its release being pushed back to early 1998, then to April 1998, June 1998, Q4 1998, and 15 February 1999.
+Originally scheduled for November 1997, Tonic Trouble saw multiple delays, with its release being pushed back to early 1998, then to April 1998, June 1998, the fourth quarter of 1998, and 15 February 1999.
 According to an author at IGN, the version shown at E3 was in a rough state, lacking animation and suffering heavily from low framerates and stiff controls, though all of these issues had been resolved by the time they received a new preview copy in December 1998.
 From 9–11 October 1998, it was exhibited at the Tokyo Game Show (TGS) alongside Rayman 2.
 A critic from IGN noted that, although both showed great attention to detail, Rayman 2 looked "significantly sharper".
-An early version (designated the "Special Edition") was distributed as part of the software bundles shipped with graphics cards, including those of the Marvel G200-TV, Mystique 200, and Marvel G400-TV models by Matrox, and Guillemot's Maxi Gamer Phoenix.
+An early version (designated the "Special Edition") was distributed as part of the software bundles shipped with graphics cards, including those of the Marvel G200-TV, Mystique G200, and Marvel G400-TV models by Matrox, and Guillemot's Maxi Gamer Phoenix.
 Around February 1999, it was rumoured that Tonic Trouble and Rayman 2 would be releasing for PlayStation, with that year's TGS line-up also shortlisting such versions for both games.
 In March 1999, Ubi Soft acquired a Dolby Pro Logic surround sound licence for usage within Tonic Trouble and Rayman 2.
 Tonic Trouble was released for Nintendo 64 on 31 August 1999 and Windows on 7 December 1999.
 An eponymous Game Boy Color counterpart was developed by RFX Interactive and first shown at France's Milia expo in February 2000.
 The conversion featured the same cast and story as the main game, while the gameplay was adapted from 3D to 2D.
 It was released for Game Boy Color the same year, exclusively in Europe; Ubi Soft did not plan to bring it to the United States.
 The Game Boy Color version was one of a number of Ubi Soft games for the platform that utilized the "Ubi Key" feature, allowing players to share data between different games via the system's infrared port and unlock extra content.

+On December 17, 2025, the Nintendo 64 version of Tonic Trouble was released for the Nintendo Switch Online + Expansion Pack subscription service as part of the Nintendo Classics line of emulated games.